stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 ## Modifying the scene structure

-The entity tree supports drag & drop, meaning that you can easily rearrange entities with your mouse.
+The [Entity tree](../game-studio/dedicated-editors/scene-editor/viewport.md) supports drag & drop, meaning that you can easily rearrange entities with your mouse.

 > [!NOTE]
 > Keep in mind that dropping the selection between two elements will move it there, while dropping onto an element will move the selection inside of it.